Holy Sites in the West Bank

-- St. George's Monastery, Wadi Qelt - also known as the Monastery of Choziba, it is an amazing construction hung on the cliff.
-If you want to get in women should wear clothes that covers their legs and shoulders.
-An overwhelming location not to be missed.
+- St. George's Monastery, Wadi Qelt - also known as the Monastery of Choziba, is an amazing construction hung on the cliff.
+If you want to get in women should wear clothes that cover their legs and shoulders.
+This outstanding location is not to be missed.

-The real sycamore tree from the Bible, the Greek Orthodox church in Jericho.
-Photo credit: © Shutterstock
+The real sycamore tree from the Bible, the Greek Orthodox church in Jericho

 Muslim Holy Sites in the West Bank